-The mountain tops can drop to an average of 50 degrees.
-Costa Rica has two coasts, the Caribbean Sea on one side and the Pacific Ocean on the other.
-Humidity is usually higher on the Caribbean side, where there is usually more rain.
+A variable that affects weather is elevation.
+The country has the Cordillera Central mountains, where temperatures can drop the higher you go.
+The mountain tops can fall to an average of 50 degrees Fahrenheit (10 degrees Celsius).
+Costa Rica has two coasts, with the Caribbean Sea on one side and the Pacific Ocean on the other.
+Humidity is usually higher on the Caribbean side where there is generally more rain.

+The country has two long coastlines, the Caribbean (or Atlantic Ocean) side and the Pacific Ocean coast, totaling 1,786 miles.
 Temperatures on the Pacific side of the isthmus are somewhat lower than on the Caribbean, and breezes tend to rise after dusk in most parts of the country.
 Temperatures are markedly cooler in the higher parts of the mountain ranges, and frosts occur in the Cordillera de Talamanca mountains in western Panama.
-The average temperature range on a typical summer day in Panama City is 75 to 86 degrees.
-Temperatures rarely exceed 89 degrees.
+The average temperature range on a typical summer day in Panama City is 75 to 86 degrees Fahrenheit (24 to 30 degrees Celsius).
+Temperatures rarely exceed 89 F (32 C).

+In the valleys between mountains, where the country's biggest cities such as Guatemala City and Antigua are, the temperatures are an average of 60 to 70 degrees Fahrenheit (16 to 21 degrees Celsius) year round.
 At the summits of the mountains and volcanoes, the temperature can drop to below freezing.
 Temperatures are generally cooler from November to February.

-The dry season, from November until May, is the time of year to go if you plan to be outdoors most of the time.
+The dry season from November until May is the time of year to go if you plan to be outdoors most of the time.

-Rainfall varies greatly in Nicaragua.
+Rainfall varies significantly in Nicaragua.
 The Caribbean lowlands are the wettest section of Central America and receive up to 250 inches of rain annually.
 The western slopes of the central highlands and the Pacific lowlands receive considerably less annual rainfall.
 May through October is the rainy season, and December through April is the dry period.

 In the Caribbean lowlands, the only relief from the year-round heat and humidity comes during December or January when an occasional strong cold front from the north brings several days of strong northwest winds and slightly cooler temperatures.